Skip to main content Skip to main menu Skip to search box

 number five

-As a customer, you and your installers are responsible for following the interconnection rules of the Iowa Utilities Board, as well as meeting all MidAmerican requirements and those of your local city and/or county, as applicable.
+As a customer, you and your installers are responsible for following the interconnection rules of the Iowa Utilities Commission, as well as meeting all MidAmerican requirements and those of your local city and/or county, as applicable.

 Illinois Applications and Rate Information

-Net Metering – Rate NM
+Net Metering Rate

 Note: Electric customers installing a distributed generation facility and seeking net metering in Illinois must provide an Installer Certification Form, a Net Metering Application and a copy of the installation invoice.